- Understanding control methods

-Where eradication of the invasive species is not realistic, control strategies must strike a balance between ecological impacts of allowing invasive species to spread and the economic realities of control measures.
+Where eradication of the invasive species is not realistic, control strategies must strike a balance between the ecological impacts of allowing invasive species to spread and the economic realities of control measures.
 Not all control methods are practical, effective, economically feasible or environmentally sound for every situation.
 It’s recommended that landowners and land managers consult the most recent science or refer to invasive species websites.

 - Manual control

 Manual control techniques include activities such as hand-pulling, digging, flooding, mulching, burning, removal of alternate hosts and manual destruction or removal of nests, egg masses or other life stages.
 These techniques work best on small populations or in areas where chemicals or motorized equipment cannot be used.